 If you would like a more detailed explanation of writing body paragraphs, read our posts:

-Introductions are very important because they are the first and last words that your marker read.
+Introductions and conclusions are very important because they are the first and last words that your marker read.
 First impressions and final impressions matter, so it is very important to get them right!
 So, we need to know what an introduction needs to do.